Transmitting qubits through relativistic fields: Delocalizing quantum information in a cavity field

 Just as Alice's second coupling, this first coupling of Bob can be implemented inside the lightcone of Alice's first coupling, before the reflected lightrays from Alice's first coupling reach Bob's location.
 Bob's second coupling needs to be timed more carefully, and it requires Bob to be located exactly where the lightrays from Alice's first interaction intersect again, after being reflected by the opposite cavity walls.
 This is because Bob needs to undo the field displacement from Alice's first interaction with his second coupling,

-Therefore, it needs to take place exactly when the lightrays from Alice's first coupling reach Bob, so that he has access to the same field observables that Alice coupled to in her first interaction.

-These restrictions on the retrieval ensure that, once Alice has injected her message into the field, it cannot be coherently extracted again before at least one light cavity crossing time has passed.
+These restrictions on the location for retrieving Alice's initial state ensure that, once Alice has injected her message into the field, it cannot be coherently extracted again before at least one light cavity crossing time has passed.